StratifyLabs/StratifyBlog/content/device/2020-12-14-Thread-Local-Error-Context-in-Cpp.md

 # Why You Should Care

-Error handling code can make up a substantial amount of your lines of code and add zero value.
+Error handling code can make up a substantial amount of code while adding zero value.
 It was taking up over 40% of my code before I changed my approach.
 Consider this example:

 ***Returning `-1` for Error***